UNITED METHODIST WOMEN (UMW)

 Our UMW Circles

 Within the UMW ministry area are smaller groups called "Circles."
-Each Circle offers the opportunity to form closer relationships through Bible study, fellowship and service.
+Each Circle offers the opportunity to form closer relationships through spiritual growth, fellowship and service.
 Dates and meeting times vary.
 (Circles do not meet during the summer.)
 Please read the information for each Circle below for information specific to each Circle so you can choose which best fits your needs.

 Circle 2 is the newest circle having formed in January 2016.
 We are a small group growing together in service, fellowship, and spirit.
 We would love for you to join us!